U3B5HMD/hackmud/LOCKS.md

 ### magnara

-The `mangara` lock requires you to guess the correct anagram (hence the name) in order to break it.
+The `magnara` lock requires you to guess the correct anagram (hence the name) in order to break it.
 An example output looks like this:

 ```